getify/You-Dont-Know-JS/scope-closures/ch8.md

 ## Encapsulation and POLE

 Encapsulation is often cited as a principle of object-oriented (OO) programming, but it's more fundamental and broadly applicable than that.
-The goal of encapsulation is the bundling or co-location of information (data) and behavior (functions) that serve a common purpose.
+The goal of encapsulation is the bundling or co-location of information (data) and behavior (functions) that together serve a common purpose.

-Independent of any syntax or code mechanisms, the spirit of encapsulation can be realized in something as simple as organizing bits of the program with common purpose into separate files.
+Independent of any syntax or code mechanisms, the spirit of encapsulation can be realized in something as simple as organizing bits of the program with common purpose into specific files.
 If we bundle everything that powers a list of search results into a single file called "search-list.js", we're encapsulating that part of the program.

 A modern trend in front-end programming to organize applications around Component architecture pushes encapsulation even further.
 It feels natural to consolidate everything that constitutes the search results list -- even beyond code, to include presentational markup and styling -- into a single unit of program logic, something tangible we can interact with.
 So we label that collection the "SearchList" component.